BioEngineering COVID-19 Operations

 The BioEngineering Building may not be entered with prior approval.
 The building will be open by key-card access for approved workers only from 6:00 AM-midnight (including weekends).
 Prior to entry, please read the appropriate Standard Operating Procedures which contain important information regarding the preconditions for campus work, protocols for entry/exit, sanitation procedures, etc. Each laboratory will maintain a separate SOP and training protocol – please contact each PI prior to the start of work.

-After reading the building SOP and any separate laboratory SOPs, all persons must sign the Attestation of Compliance Form.
+After reading and understanding the building SOP, the specific SOP for your research group, and, for ARC users, the ARC-specific SOP, all persons must sign the Attestation of Compliance Form.
 Once you have completed your attestation, please contact your PI to confirm your access to the building and to make sure your name is on the list of approved, unique individuals.

 All persons must sign up for and complete the Daily Wellness Assessment before entering the building.